Hyundai considers adding SUVs, pickup to U.S. factory: Seoul Economic Daily

 “We are always considering the possibilities of all products in individual markets,” it said in a statement.

 To boost SUV production, Hyundai would increase the production capacity of the U.S. factory to 450,000 vehicles a year, from the current 380,000 vehicles, the report said.
+Hyundai Motor denied it had any plan to expand U.S. capacity.

 The company is grappling with slumping sales of its mainstay sedans such as the Sonata as low oil prices drive demand for petrol-guzzling SUVs and trucks.